How do I use the Questionnaire tab in Prototype Testing?

 - The purpose of the Screening question is to accept only those respondents who meet certain conditions

-- The Pre-study questionnaire is a survey given before the tasks
+- The Pre-study questionnaire is a survey given before the Prototype Testing

-- The Post-study questionnaire is a survey given after the tasks
+- The Post-study questionnaire is a survey given after the Prototype Testing

 - Aside from their placement within the study, the two questionnaires work the same